27-year-old Houston immigrant elected county leader in upset

 - Analysis: Election winners and losers around the nation

-O’Rourke lost by fewer than three percentage points to Republican Sen. Ted Cruz.
+Hidalgo has never attended a meeting of Harris County’s governing commissioners court, the Houston Chronicle reported .

+“It’s an amazing victory and it’s about everyone coming together for a better community,” Hidalgo told reporters after her victory Tuesday night.
+“A county government people can see, a county government people can feel.
+A county government that makes sure Harris County is at the forefront.”

-Hidalgo ran on issues of flood control and criminal justice reform.
+Hidalgo ran on better flood control and criminal justice reform.
+Emmett blamed his lost on straight-ticket Democratic voters who also knocked out other Republicans around Houston.

+“Keeping the straight ticket option for 1 more election cycle turned out to be a disaster for all Republicans,” he tweeted .